When Is COVID-19 Compensable under New York Workers’ Compensation Laws?

 If you can demonstrate that your exposure to COVID-19 was related to your work, you may be entitled to the following workers’ compensation benefits:

-How Can a Workers' Compensation Lawyer in New York Help?
+Understanding COVID-19 Workers' Compensation in New York City

 Helping You Navigate the Workers’ Compensation Process